-Heavy-duty trucks are responsible for nearly one third of all mobile source NO_x emissions in the SoCAB, thus special care must be taken to ensure accurate quantification of VMT from heavy-duty vehicles.
-In this analysis, daily truck counts with Federal Highway Administration (FHWA) Class 4 and above from Weigh-in-Motion (WIM) stations are used as surrogates to reflect the changes of heavy-duty vehicle activity due to COVID-19 shelter-in-place.
-Electronic sensors at WIM stations
+Heavy-duty trucks are responsible for nearly one-third of all mobile-source NO_x emissions in the SoCAB; thus, special care must be taken to ensure accurate quantification of VMT from heavy-duty vehicles.
+In this analysis, daily truck counts of vehicles with a Federal Highway Administration (FHWA) Class 4 and above from WIM stations are used as surrogates to reflect the changes in heavy-duty vehicle activity due to the COVID-19 shelter-in-place measures.
+Electronic sensors at WIM stations capture and record truck counts, as well as their axle and gross vehicle weights, when vehicles drive over a measurement site (Caltrans, 2020a).
+WIM stations with missing data during critical days of observation were excluded from this study except for the station on the 710 freeway, where the missing data were filled based on the average regional contributions (50 %-60 % during weekdays and 20 %-30 % during weekends) and observed total region total.
+Commercial heavy-duty truck trip trends from

-- 110 capture and record truck counts, as well as their axle and gross vehicle weights, when vehicles drive over a measurement site (Caltrans, 2020a).
-WIM stations with missing data during critical days of observation were excluded from this study, except for the station the 710 freeway, where the missing data were filled based on the average regional contributions (50%-60% during weekdays and 20%-30% during weekends) and observed total region total.
-Commercial heavy-duty truck trip trends from Geotab were used to cross check WIM data.
-Despite that Geotab data is limited by telematics data from commercial - 115 fleets they manage, it shows similar pattern to WIM truck counts.
-The relative impacts of COVID-19 on off-road mobile source activities were also evaluated from port, railway, and aviation sectors.
-Port and rail activities were estimated as a relative reduction from prior year using container counts provided by the the port of Los Angeles, port of Long Beach, and freight rail companies.
-Aviation impacts were estimated as relative daily change from pre-pandemic baseline using Geotab data and counts provided by Los Angeles International Airport.
-Other off- - 120 road sectors such as agriculture, construction, and other off-road equipment were not evaluated in this study.
+Geotab were used to cross-check WIM data.
+Despite the fact that Geotab data are limited by telematics data from the commercial fleets that they manage, they show a similar pattern to WIM truck counts.
+A time series showing WIM heavy-duty VMT (HD VMT) is given in Fig. S1.

+The relative impacts of COVID-19 on off-road mobilesource activities were also evaluated with respect to the port, railway, and aviation sectors.
+Port and rail activities were estimated as a relative reduction from the prior year using container counts provided by the Port of Los Angeles, Port of Long Beach, and freight rail companies.
+Time series of the change in container counts are provided in Fig. S2.
+Aviation impacts were estimated as the relative daily change from the pre-pandemic baseline using Geotab data and counts provided by the Los Angeles International Airport.
+A time series of the change in daily air carrier counts at the Los Angeles International Airport is provided in Fig. S3.
+Other off-road sectors, such as agriculture, construction, and other off-road equipment, were not evaluated in this study.

-2.2 Estimating Changes in Mobile Source Emissions
+2.2 Estimating changes in mobile-source emissions

-EMFAC2017 (Emfac, 2017) was used as the foundational framework to provide a baseline on-road vehicle emission inventory in 2020 (i.e. estimated emissions for 2020 in the absence of COVID-19).
+EMFAC2017 (EMFAC, 2017) was used as the foundational framework to provide a baseline on-road vehicle emission inventory in 2020 (i.e., estimated emissions for 2020 in the absence of COVID-19).
 Note that EMFAC2017 uses historical vehicle registration data until 2016, and vehicle activities in 2020 were forecasted.
-To calculate changes in emissions due to

-125 COVID-19, Vehicle activity, or VMT scalers, relative changes to the baseline in January 2020, were generated based on VMT data as described in Section 2.1.
-In this study, it was assumed that the scalers of total VMT is representative of light-duty vehicle activity trends, as EMFAC2017 shows that 94% of the total VMT in California is from light-duty vehicles in 2020.
+To calculate changes in emissions due to COVID-19, vehicle activity (or VMT scalers) relative changes to the baseline in January 2020 were generated based on VMT data, as described in Sect.
+2.1.
+In this study, it was assumed that the scalers of total VMT are representative of light-duty vehicle activity trends, as EMFAC2017 shows that 94 % of the total vehicle miles traveled in California in 2020 were from light-duty vehicles.